Camari1/Youtube-Rating/README.md

 -1: indicates a worst rating
 1: indicates a great rating

-(The colors also helps for visual aid)
+(The colors also help as a visual aid)